Much Should I Spend on a New House?

 Look, if George Washington were to come in to your house today and sit down to listen to a recording, would it make much difference which one it was played on?
 Either one would blow his mind and seem an amazing invention.
 The differences in quality would be secondary.

 The actual experience of the music or recording, the impression it makes on our life, takes place in our heads and hearts and is not dependent on the type or cost of equipment.

 If you consider your audiophile tastes to be highly refined and have trained yourself to listen to subtle differences in the sound produced by high end equipment, then you will not be able to hear and enjoy the music until and unless the equipment and listening environment are top of the line.
-There is nothing wrong with the sound of the music produced on lesser machines, it's just that people have different expectations or preconceptions about what it takes to hear it.
-That expectation determines the entry fee they must pay for the experience to be satisfying.
+Your expectation determines the entry fee you must pay for the experience to be satisfying.

 It is the same with your house.